dishui/testautomation/magellan.md

 nightwatch-init.js defines how smock/shifu will start app server instance and mock server instance. server instances running on appPort and mocksPort.

+API Plugin hander in App server is configurated to point to mocker port during nightwatch-init where mock server port is allocated.

+  "p13nAPI": {
+    "hostName": "http://dev.walmart.com:8000",  <-- re-write with mock server:mock_port
+    "url": "/product/api/p13n",
+    "p13nUrl": "/product"
+  },

+with re-write of mock.json for app server configuration json.
+App server will started with API endpoint points to mock server.

   module.exports = require('@walmart/shifu-magellan-nightwatch').nightwatch({

     // point to our mock server hapi plugin